svilupp/FlashRank.jl/README.md

 using PromptingTools.Experimental.RAGTools
 const RT = PromptingTools.Experimental.RAGTools

+# Wrap the model to be a valid Ranker recognized by RAGTools
+# It will be provided to the airag/rerank function to avoid instantiating it on every call
 struct FlashRanker <: RT.AbstractReranker
     model::RankerModel
 end

-# Wrap the model to be a valid Ranker recognized by RAGTools
-# It will be provided to the airag/rerank function to avoid instantiating it on every call
 reranker = RankerModel(:tiny) |> FlashRanker

 # Define the method for ranking with it
 function RT.rerank(
-        reranker::FlashRanker, index::AbstractDocumentIndex, question::AbstractString,
+        reranker::FlashRanker, index::RT.AbstractDocumentIndex, question::AbstractString,
-        candidates::AbstractCandidateChunks;
-        verbose::Bool = false,
-        top_n::Integer = length(candidates.scores),
-        return_documents::Bool = false,
-        cost_tracker = Threads.Atomic{Float64}(0.0),
-        kwargs...)
+        candidates::RT.AbstractCandidateChunks; kwargs...)
-    # TODO: finish
+    ## omitted for brevity
+    ## See examples/prompting_tools_integration.jl for details
 end

 ## Apply to the pipeline configuration, eg,
-cfg = RAGConfig(; retriever=AdvancedRetriever(; reranker))
+cfg = RAGConfig(; retriever=RT.AdvancedRetriever(; reranker))
 ## assumes existing index
 question = "Tell me about prehistoric animals" result = airag(cfg, index; question, return_all = true)